openvinotoolkit/model_server/docs/ovms_quickstart.md

-# OpenVINO&trade; Model Server quickstart
+# OpenVINO&trade; Model Server Quickstart

-## Installing Model Server
+## Deploying Model Server

-OpenVINO Model Server can be installed in three ways - 1. by pulling a pre-built container image from Docker Hub (preffered way), 2. by building a container image with a Dockerfile and 3. by building the application locally from source.
+Model Server can deployed using any of the following options:
+1. Download a pre-built container image from Docker Hub
+2. Build a container image with a Dockerfile
+3. Build the application locally from source

 Each approach is described below.

 ### Pre-built Docker Container